megazear7/orison/src/partials/documentation/getting-started.md

 ### Project Organization

-An OrisonJS project should have a `src` directory in the root of the project with three sub directories
+An OrisonJS project should have a `src` directory in the root of the project with these three sub directories:

 - /src/pages
 - /src/partials